 In the case that you've activated your software to an external device (like a USB to Ethernet converter's MAC ADDRESS, an external hard drive's SERIAL NUMER, or the Rockwell Activation Dongle) you can copy your “.LIC” file to every PC you've installed the software on.
 Then when you plug your external device into one of your PC's the FTActivation Manager on that PC will find it, compare it with the information in the “.LIC” file, and if they match it will activate your software for as long as that device is plugged in.

 Well, I hope the above information on what FactoryTalk Activation is was helpful.
-If you have any comments or questions please feel free to use the “leave a reply” form at the bottom of this page.
+If you have any comments or questions please feel free to use the “post a comment or question” link below.